ADA-GWU/guidedresearchproject-DataMonarch/README.md

 Last, but not least, I am planning to analyze the interpretability and visualization of the inner layers of these models to gain insights into their predictive power.

+## Technical Objectives

+The technical objectives of this research project include:

+* **Comparative Analysis**: Evaluate and compare the performance of various deep learning models, including ARIMA-family models, Prophet, RNN, LSTM, and Temporal-fusion Transformers for cryptocurrency price prediction.
+Assess their ability to capture the complex dynamics and non-linear patterns of cryptocurrency price data.

+* **Outlier Removal Techniques**: Investigate the impact of different outlier removal techniques on the predictive power of the deep learning models.
+Explore methods such as statistical measures, anomaly detection algorithms, or data preprocessing techniques to mitigate the influence of outliers on model performance.
+Special efforts will be exerted to test the feasibility of SR-CNN architecture models for outlier detection, a technique borrowed from the Computer Vision domain

+* **Inner Layer Interpretability and Visualization**: Analyze the inner layers of deep learning models to interpret and visualize their decision-making processes.
+Explore techniques such as activation maximization, gradient-based visualization, or saliency maps to gain insights into the features and patterns that drive the models' predictions.